-- A. The development, maintenance and operation of such mobile home park shall comply with all applicable laws, ordinances and regulations. - B. The mobile home park shall have been approved by the Erie County Health Department. - Highway access shall have been approved by the Highway Superintendent or department having jurisdiction.
+- A. The development, maintenance and operation of such mobile home park shall comply with all applicable laws, ordinances and regulations. - B. The mobile home park shall have been approved by the Erie County Health Department. - C. Highway access shall have been approved by the Highway Superintendent or department having jurisdiction. - D. All electrical installations and equipment and fire-protection measures shall meet the requirements of the New York State Board of Fire Underwriters.